aadyanthaya/CryptoAccount/README.md

-# Functionality Overview

-This project allows users to create and manage Bitcoin accounts.
-It provides functionalities similar to Bitcoin exchanges, and is an essential component for any crypto exchange or crypto gaming application.

 ### Setup

 1. **Start Wallet Service**: Initialize your wallet service, which will create a new wallet and provide you with an Xpub key.
 2. **Blockonomics Setup**: Use the generated Xpub key to set up your store in Blockonomics.
 3. **API Key**: Add the API key from Blockonomics to your web application.

-## Table of Contents
+## Functionality Overview
+This project allows users to create and manage Bitcoin accounts.
+It provides functionalities similar to Bitcoin exchanges, and is an essential component for any crypto exchange or crypto gaming application.

 1. [Login](#login)
 2. [Deposit](#deposit)
 3. [Withdrawal](#withdrawal)